nanoframework/nf-interpreter/src/nanoFramework.System.Data.Sqlite/Readme.md

-The following files are the amalgomated C lib for SQLite shell.c sqlite3.c sqlite3.h
+The following files are the amalgamated C lib for SQLite shell.c sqlite3.c sqlite3.h